Ask a doctor about a prescription for ESPIDIFEN 400 mg ORAL SOLUTION GRANULES, MINT FLAVOR

 Gastrointestinal disorders

-Common: Gastrointestinal disorders such as pyrosis (heartburn, reflux), abdominal pain, nausea, vomiting, flatulence, diarrhea, constipation, and mild gastrointestinal bleeding that may cause anemia in exceptional cases.
+Frequent: Gastrointestinal disorders such as heartburn (acidity, reflux), abdominal pain, nausea, vomiting, flatulence, diarrhea, constipation, and mild gastrointestinal bleeding that can cause anemia in exceptional cases.

-Uncommon: Gastrointestinal ulcers, potentially with bleeding and perforation, stomatitis, exacerbation of colitis and Crohn's disease, melena (blood in stool), gastritis.
+Uncommon: Gastrointestinal ulcers, potentially with bleeding and perforation, ulcerative stomatitis, exacerbation of colitis and Crohn's disease, melena (blood in stool), gastritis.

-Rare: Vomiting with blood.
+Rare: Vomiting blood.

-Very rare: Inflammation of the esophagus, pancreatitis, intestinal stenosis.
+Very rare: Esophageal inflammation, pancreatitis, intestinal stenosis.

 Frequency unknown: Anorexia.